ICAP Scanners

 When a file is scanned by the ICAP server, USP evaluates its response and applies one of several actions depending on whether a violation or an error is detected:

-- Clean Files: Files that pass the scan without any detected threats are allowed to proceed normally and are forwarded to their intended destination.
+- Clean files: Files that pass the scan without any detected threats are allowed to proceed normally and are forwarded to their intended destination.

-- Infected Files: When a file violates security policies (e.g., containing malware or disallowed content), USP automatically stops the proxying process.
+- Infected files: When a file violates security policies (e.g., containing malware or disallowed content), USP automatically stops the proxying process.

-- Scanning Errors: When the scan cannot be completed due to network issues, timeouts, or other errors, USP allows configurable fallback actions:
+- Scanning errors: When the scan cannot be completed due to network issues, timeouts, or other errors, USP allows configurable fallback actions:

 - Reject (delete): The file transfer is aborted to prevent potential risk.